skeoop/skeoop.github.io/Project-Reviews.md

 ## Air Hockey

 Interesting game using C# and Unity.
-Created separate executable for Windows, Linux, and Mac.
+Created separate executable for Windows, Linux, and Mac: very nice.
+App creates an online list of high scores using DreamLo service.

 Online doc needs improvement.
 Doesn't explain about design or how you used OO and technology.
 The brief bullet items are insufficient.
 No build instructions or list of dependencies.

-Technology applied: DreamLo online service for saving high scores.

 ## Call Me Bus